hasyee/astroffers/static/help.md

 # How to use Astroffers

-Astroffers helps you to discovering NGC objects.
+Astroffers helps you to discover NGC objects.
 Accordingly to your filter options it shows those objects, which are visible on your choosen night and location.

 ## Filtering